-9. Electricity compensation
+10. Electricity compensation

-When an MG generates more electricity than is being consumed or stored, the surplus will (and must in most cases) be fed into the WSP's electrical distribution system.
-Applicants are paid by their energy retailer for the surplus exportation of electricity.
+When an MG generates more electricity than is being consumed, the surplus electricity will (and must in most cases) be fed into the WSP's electrical distribution system.
+Applicants are paid by their energy retailer for the surplus of electricity.
 Applicants must contact their energy retailer to arrange for their electricity compensation.

-Mini MGs will be paid for their exported electrical energy based on the same price of the electrical energy that they are purchasing from their energy retailer.
-Note that this price does not include the price of delivering the electrical energy to the MG owner site.
-The WSP will provide you with either a bidirectional cumulative meter (in most cases) or two one-way meters (known as detented meters) that will measure how much you import into your site and separately measure how much you export onto the electrical distribution system.
+Small MGs will be paid for their exported electrical energy based on the same price of the electrical energy that they are purchasing from their energy retailer.
+For example, if the retailer's retail energy rate is 10 cents per kWh, the MG owner will be compensated for 10 cents for each kWh generated.
+Note that this price does not include the price of delivering the electrical energy to the MG owner's site.
+The WSP will provide you with either a bidirectional cumulative meter (in most cases) or two one-way meters that will measure how much you import into your site and separately measure how much you export onto the electrical distribution system.

-For MGs that use interval meters instead (ones that record the electrical energy flow every 15 minutes) then you will be paid the system marginal price of Alberta's wholesale electricity market.
-This price is shown in units of \$/MWh (megawatt-hours), which can easily be changed into ¢/kWh by dividing by 10.
-There are 1,000 KW/h to one MW/h.
-Divide the pool price by 1,000 to get a per KW/h rate. (i.e. \$60 pool price will equal \$0.06 in KW/h).The price varies every few minutes according to supply and demand and is often seen as low as one cent per kWh in the evenings and can be as high as \$1 per kWh in emergency supply situations.
+For large MGs that use interval meters (ones that record the electrical energy flow every 15 minutes) you will be paid the system marginal price of Alberta's wholesale electricity market.
+This pool price is shown in units of \$/MWh (megawatt-hour). (e.g., \$60 per MWh is equal to 6 cents/kWh).